-This week we focus on the contemporary relations between Indigenous spiritualities and ecological knowledge in the Northern Amazon region of South America.
+This week we focus on the contemporary relations between Indigenous spiritualities and ecological knowledge in the Northwest Amazon region of South America.
 Amazonian Indigenous peoples conceptualize and celebrate through narratives and ceremonies the ecological cycles and the sacred powers associated with the creation of the cosmos.
 Sacred powers harnessed in rites of passage are the same as those that govern ecological cycles.
 Spiritual practitioners are specialists in understanding these cycles and the interrelations among all sets of beings.
+We will also see how rituals like the mask dances among people of the Northwest Amazon ensure a continual supply of animal resources through balanced reciprocity between hunters and "others," including those of the spirit world.

 The colonial conversion of Indigenous Amazonian people to Christianity has challenged but not eradicated traditional belief and practice.
 By "indigenizing" Christianity, Amazonian peoples have found creative ways to retain traditional ecological spirituality while constructing a novel identity through political organization and mobilization.
-Comparisons with native North America underscore the pervasiveness of colonial impacts as well as the diverse ways that Indigenous people have defied efforts to erase their beliefs.